List of Solar System objects by size: Objects with radii over 400 km

-Plot of log_{10}(mass) versus log_{10}(radius) of the 34 largest objects in the solar system, including the fitted regression line and a plot of residuals.

-The following objects have a nominal mean radius of 400 km or greater.
+The following objects have a nominal volumetric radius of 400 km or greater.
 It was once expected that any icy body larger than approximately 200 km in radius was likely to be in hydrostatic equilibrium (HE).
 However, (r = 470 km) is the smallest body for which detailed measurements are consistent with hydrostatic equilibrium, whereas Iapetus (r = 735 km) is the largest icy body that has been found to not be in hydrostatic equilibrium.
-The known icy moons in this range are all ellipsoidal (except Proteus), but trans-Neptunian objects up to 450–500 km radius may be quite porous.
+The known icy moons in this range are all ellipsoidal (except Proteus), but trans-Neptunian objects up to 300–350 km radius may be quite porous.

 For simplicity and comparative purposes, the values are manually calculated assuming that the bodies are all spheres.
 The size of solid bodies does not include an object's atmosphere.
 For example, Titan looks bigger than Ganymede, but its solid body is smaller.
 For the giant planets, the "radius" is defined as the distance from the center at which the atmosphere reaches 1 bar of atmospheric pressure.

-Because Sedna has no known moons, directly determining its mass (estimated to be from 1.7x10^{21} to 6.1×10^{21} kg) is impossible without sending a probe.
+Because Sedna has no known moons, directly determining its mass is impossible without sending a probe.